Sustainability

 - *2The scope of energy consumption includes energy from all sources, including energy purchased from sources external to the entity and energy produced by the entity itself (self-generated).
 Energy consumed is calculated using 3.6MJ/kWh as the per-unit calorific values of electric power purchased from external.

-- *5Calculated as the amount of avoided CO2 emissions that the Company's products have contributed to in the supply chain downstream.
+- *6Calculated as the amount of avoided CO2 emissions that the Company's products have contributed to in the supply chain downstream.

-- *9Covers Scope 3 emissions in Category 1 (purchased goods and services) except emissions from products purchased in the Fibers & Products Converting Business for the purpose of sale.
+- *10Covers Scope 3 emissions in Category 1 (Purchased goods and services) except emissions from products purchased in the Fibers & Products Converting Business for the purpose of sale.
 Category 1 emissions are calculated by multiplying the purchased weight or purchased value of purchased goods and services by the emissions intensity in units of weight or value.
 Emissions intensity data for monetary units is from Emissions Unit Values for Accounting of Greenhouse Gas Emissions, etc., by Organizations Throughout the Supply Chain (Ver.
-3.2) (March 2022) (Emissions Unit Values Database V. 3.2)", published by the Ministry of Economy, Trade, and Industry and the Ministry of the Environment.
-Emissions intensity data for weight units is based on the intensity data of the Ecoinvent Database (operated by Ecoinvent Association) or the GaBi Database (operated by Sphera).
+3.4) (March 2024) (Emissions Unit Values Database V. 3.4), published by the Ministry of the Environment.
+Emissions intensity data for weight units is based on the intensity data of the Ecoinvent Database (operated by Ecoinvent Association) or the LCA for Experts (GaBi) Database (operated by Sphera).
+Fiscal 2023 saw an increase in emissions due to an increase in the items subject to calculation.

-- *10The amount of freshwater intake is the total of industrial water, groundwater and tap water.
+- *11The amount of freshwater intake is the total of industrial water, groundwater and tap water.

-- *11The per sales unit is calculated by using consolidated net sales as the denominator.
+- *12Per sales units are calculated using consolidated net sales as the denominator.

-- *13Among the Class 1 designated chemical substances under the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof and chemical substances indicated by the Japan Chemical Industry Association, chemical substances harmful to aquatic environments and the ozone layer in the GHS (Globally Harmonized System of Classification and Labelling of Chemicals) classification defined by the United Nations are subject to the calculation of atmospheric, water, and soil emissions.
+- *15Among the Class 1 designated chemical substances under the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof and chemical substances indicated by the Japan Chemical Industry Association, chemical substances emissions to atmosphere, water, and soil which are harmful to aquatic environments and the ozone layer in the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) classification defined by the United Nations (UN) are subject to the calculation for emissions.

-- *15Landfill waste volume is calculated based on the amount of waste disposed of directly in landfills.
+- *19Landfill waste volume is calculated based on the amount of waste disposed of directly in landfills.

 Item |